mmann1123/YouthMappersAcademy/2-Mapping with ID Editor.md

 ### YouthMappers Academy: Skills, Proficiencies, and Standards

-The following competencies derived from both the Geospatial Technology Competency Model and the National Geographic Standards are central to the successful completion of YouthMappers Academy Coures: Imagery Interpretation.
+The following competencies derived from both the Geospatial Technology Competency Model and the National Geographic Standards are central to the successful completion of YouthMappers Academy Course: Mapping iD Editor.

 ### The Geospatial Technology Competency Model: